dom-VMS/VMSTaskManager/README.md

 - Develop platform using Ruby on Rails & MySQL.
 - Interview the Maintenance department managers to gain insight into what they want.
 - Test with the Maintenance department.
-- Leave the Task manager portion to allow for other departments the ability to use.
+- Leave the Project manager portion to allow for other departments the ability to use.